Combi vs Conventional Boilers: Pros and Cons

 When it comes to costs, the combi boiler is the more affordable option.
 A combi boiler will cost somewhere between £500 and £2,000 while conventional boiler prices can stretch to £2,750.
 System boiler prices tend to go up to £2,500.

-Installation of a combi boiler is relatively straightforward and you'll be saving between £600 to £1,000 as you won't need a hot water cylinder.
+Installation of a combi boiler is pretty straightforward and won’t take too long (at a stretch it can be completed in a day but 2 days is more realistic as the installer should perform a powerflush).
+Plus, you'll be saving between £600 and £1,000 as you won't need a hot water cylinder.

 As well as the boiler itself, you'll also need to consider the installation costs.
-A like-for-like boiler replacement is likely to be your cheapest option.
+A like-for-like boiler replacement is would be your cheapest option.
 This means replacing a combi boiler with another combi, for example.

 |Boiler type||Average cost of boiler excluding installation||Average labour cost of boiler installation||Approximate total cost of boiler fully installed|